-Puppy mills are large-scale breeding operations that sell through stores, swap meets and other venues.
-The majority of sales has migrated to the Internet with puppies peddled through venues such as eBay and Craigslist.
-Protected by privacy and property access laws, facilities that mass produce puppies in Hawaii also remain hidden from public view – often on agriculture-designated lands that are exempt from a law that limits dog ownership to a maximum of 10.
-Listen to this!
+Puppy mills are breeding operations that sell through stores, swap meets and the Internet.
+Facilities that mass produce puppies in Hawaii remain hidden from public view – often on agriculture-designated lands that are exempt from a law that limits dog ownership to a maximum of 10.

 In February 2011, 153 dogs were found in neglected and filthy conditions and were rescued from this commercial dog-breeding business.
 Learn About the 2011 Waimanalo Puppy MillCase and more cases of irresponsible breeders.

 Shop at pet supply stores and businesses that do not sell puppies for profit.

 Contact pet shops and encourage them to allow the Hawaiian Humane Society to inspect breeding facilities.

 Tell your legislators, city council member, friends and family that this issue concerns you.
 Post your concerns through social media sites: Twitter, Facebook and Craigslist.

 Educate your friends and family by reading our FAQs.